digital-asset/daml/docs/source/tools/navigator/index.rst

   :width: 85%
   :align: center

-To change the active user.
+To change the active user:

 #.
 Click the name of the current user in the top right corner of the screen.